Call us on +44 (0)20 7465 4300

 Can My Ex-Partner Decide Where Our Children Go To School?

 With the coming of the new academic year, school applications for next year will already be on parents’ minds.
-Associate in our Family team Shivani Kerai looks at scenarios where divorced parents must make joint decisions for their child’s education.
+Our family experts looks at scenarios where divorced parents must make joint decisions for their child’s education.

 The new academic year is on the horizon and that means that it is time to think about making applications for schools for next year (starting September 2024) – be it independent school or local state school, 4+, 7+, 11+, 13+ or even Sixth Form applications.
 Your child’s academic future involves lots of important decision making – that’s stressful enough when both parents remain in a relationship – agreeing where and how a child is to be educated with an ex-partner undoubtedly adds extra layers of stress and complication, as well as legal pitfalls.